SheffieldChemoinformatics/molsg/README.md

 		 This maps the local descriptor to a single descriptor in order to allow shape to shape comparison

 ## Work flows
 Example work flows to show how to use the module are included in scripts.
 Scripts are run as python modules from the directory of the code.
-For example, `$ python -m scripts.process_meshes` converts the off meshes from the mesh generation output to a directory of numpy versions.
+For example, `$ python -m scripts.process_meshes` converts the off meshes from the mesh generation outp ut to a directory of numpy versions.
 The mesh generation is carried out by TMSMesh from the pqr.tar.gz file which produced the off.tar.gz files in the `ampc` subdirectory.

-To run the following examples you will need to extract the tarballs.
+To run the following examples you will need to extract the `data/ampc/off.tar.gz` file to `data/ampc/off`.

 The example scripts are as follows:
 - *process_meshes* : turn directory of off files to directory of numpy files.